Logo L&E Global

 Foreigners will be considered residents in Brazil for tax purposes if they: (i) stay in Brazil for a period longer than 183 days within a period of 12 months or (ii) obtain a work visa/permit (depending on the type of the work visa/permit, the foreigner will be considered a tax resident as from his/her arrival in Brazil and the 183-day rule will not apply).
 Therefore, they will have to pay income tax over the total amounts received on a worldwide basis.

 For instance, a foreigner with a visitor visa is not considered a Brazilian tax resident, except if he/she stays in Brazil for a period longer than 183 days.
-On the other hand, a foreigner with digital nomad visa is considered a Brazilian tax resident as from his/her arrival in Brazil.
+On the other hand, a foreigner with a family reunion visa or a visa linked to his/her citizenship is considered a Brazilian tax resident as from his/her arrival in Brazil (though some exceptions apply).

 It is necessary to analyse whether there is a bilateral income tax treaty between Brazil and the country where the foreigner is from, in order to verify alternatives related to the income tax that would be due in Brazil.